2 mg in 1mL, 10 mg in 1mL and 50 mg in 1mL Injections

 As with all strong painkillers, your body may become used to you having hydromorphone.

-you may experience withdrawal symptoms if you stop having hydromorphone suddenly,
+may experience withdrawal symptoms if you stop having hydromorphone suddenly, so it

-so it is important that you are given DILAUDID and DILAUDID-HP injections exactly
+is important that you are given DILAUDID and DILAUDID-HP injections exactly as directed

 This medicine is only available with a doctor's prescription.